lauragracem/m1-0225-code-solutions/typescript-arrays/javascript-arrays-quiz-notes.md

   Arrays are another way of storing data in list form.

 - Describe array literal notation.
-  Array literal notation uses brackets filled with a series of data assigned to a variable.
+  Array literal notation uses brackets and numbers to access arrays.

 - How are arrays different from "plain" objects?
   Arrays generally store a single type of data and have different built in properties and methods from objects.
 Also, arrays are indexes and objects are not.